input-output-hk/cardano-tutorials/node-setup/060_node_keys.md

     --kes-period 120 \
     --out-file node.cert

+### Move the cold keys to secure storage and remove them from your local machine.

+The best place for your cold keys is a __SECURE USB__ or other __SECURE EXTERNAL DEVICE__, not a computer with internet access.

+### Copy the files to the server:

 Copy your VRF keys, KES Keys, and Operational Certificate to your __block-producing__ server.
 For example:

     scp -rv -P<SSH PORT> -i ~/.ssh/<SSH_PRIVATE_KEY> ~/pool-keys USER@<PUBLIC_IP>:~/